-St. Maur Hall, the principal administration and classroom building for the seminary college, underwent an extensive renovation during the 2004-2005 academic year.
+St. Maur Hall is the principal administration and classroom building for the seminary college.
 In addition to technology-enhanced classrooms, St. Maur Hall houses Holy Cross Oratory for student worship, an assembly room, student recreation spaces, choir and music practice rooms, and laboratories for natural science classes and for computer-assisted language instruction.